 “Every month it’s the same – we turn irrational, become psychotic, pick fights, are impossible to please,” writes Bethenny Frankel in I Suck at Relationships So You Don’t Have To: 10 Rules for Not Screwing Up Your Happily Ever After.
 “It happens like clockwork but somehow it always takes us completely by surprise, like it’s the first time we’ve ever had a period.
 This is the time of month when you might need chocolate injected into your veins…If you’ve ever thought you seriously needed a divorce or you never want to see your boyfriend’s face again, only to realize a week later that your relationship is actually just fine, you know what I mean.
 When you have PMS problems, your brain can be thinking, ‘Don’t say it, don’t say it, while you hear yourself saying it anyway.’”

-In the article you’ll find a few natural tips for relieving premenstrual syndrome symptoms, such as magnesium to reduce PMS pain.
-But – more importantly for women whose PMS is ruining their relationships – you’ll learn how to stop PMS from causing unnecessary and destructive problems in your relationship with your boyfriend, husband, friends – and even your coworkers.
+Even more importantly — especially for women whose PMS is ruining their relationships — you’ll learn how to stop PMS from causing unnecessary and destructive problems in your relationship with your boyfriend, husband, friends – and even your coworkers.

 8 Ways to Stop Premenstrual Syndrome From Causing Relationship Problems